SENG480/course/lectures/2-arch.md

 6. **Avoid high-cost mistakes by focusing on the hard decisions**.
 7. **"The best architectures create options"**.
 We will talk about the idea of a "architecture runway" later in the course.

+## Why Architecture from SAIP: (Chapter 2)
+1. Enable system quality attributes
+2. Reason about change
+3. Predict system quality
+4. Enhance communication
+5. Carry early design decisions
+6. Constrain implementation
+7. Influence org structure
+8. Enable evolutionary prototyping
+9. Improve cost/schedule estimation
+10. Supply a transferable model
+11. Assemble components
+12. Restrict alternatives
+13. Provide training

 # Structures
-What structures do we care about (read: want to be able to reason and ask questions about) when we want to replace the Johnson Street Bridge?
+What structures do we care about (read: want to be able to reason and ask questions about) when we want to replace a Bridge?

 - **Physical structures** - can the bridge support traffic, not break down, not cost too much to maintain?
 - **Transportation structures** - how much traffic can this thing manage?
 What types of traffic?
 Can boats get by?